 Exercise Physiologist, Athletic Trainer, Biomechanist, Personal Trainer, Researcher, Aerobics/Group Exercise Instructor, Cardiopulmonary Rehabilitation Specialist, Dietitian/Sports Nutritionist, Employee Fitness Director, Medical Physician, Occupational Physiologist, Physical/Occupational Therapist, Strength (Sport) and Conditioning Coach, Teacher/Lecturer/Professor

-Pedagogy is teacher instruction.
+The Physical Education and Adapted Physical Education concentration is curriculum-based approach to movement for individuals.
 Or put another way, teaching Physical Education teachers how to teach Physical Education.

-CSUSB offers the following concentration (see advising forms for class requirements and times):
+CSUSB offers the following concentrations under the Kinesiology Major (see advising forms for class requirements and times):

 - Allied Health Professions (formerly Pre-Physical Therapy)